 Everyone who is clinically extremely vulnerable should have received a letter from the NHS.

 The most important thing you can do is to avoid contact with people who do not live in your household.
 When you leave the house, maintain a social distance of 2 metres from people you do not live with.
 You should also wear a face mask or face covering in all public places like supermarkets, banks, and public transport.
 In addition, you should wash your hands frequently with soap and water.
 This is the most effective way to stop the virus spreading.
 If soap and water are not available, you should use hand sanitiser instead.

 You should also avoid touching your face before washing your hands.
 You should cough into the crook of your elbow and use a tissue to cover your mouth and nose when you sneeze.

 What are the latest lockdown rules?

 As you will no doubt be aware, there are important restrictions in place across the UK.
-Firstly, you should stay 2 metres away from anybody who does not live in your household.
-You can meet with people outdoors in groups of up to 6, while maintaining 2 metres distance at all times.
+Rules vary from country to country.
+However, in general, you should minimise contact with anybody who does not live in your household and maintain social distance from these people at all times.

 What to do if you have symptoms

-If you have a fever, a new, continuous cough, or a loss of your sense of taste or smell, everyone in your household should self-isolate immediately.
+If you have a new, continuous cough, a fever, or a change to your sense of taste or smell, everyone in your household should self-isolate immediately.
 You should request a coronavirus test on the NHS website.
-Do not go to a GP surgery, pharmacy, or hospital until you are instructed to do so.
+Do not go to a GP surgery, pharmacy, or hospital unless you are instructed to do so.
 Try to stay as far away from other members of your household as possible.

 If you live with someone who is starting to show symptoms of Covid-19, you should also self-isolate at home for at least 14 days.